Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Texas Hill Country is home to the LYNDON B. JOHNSON NATIONAL HISTORIC PARK.
 Discover the story of the 36th president, from his ancestors to his final resting place, at the LBJ Ranch.
-Visit the TEXAS WHITE HOUSE, including the president’s office, living room, dining room, den, and yellow sitting room, restored to their 1963-1968 appearance.
-Next, on to Fredericksburg, and time on your own to enjoy this historic town.
-Spend the afternoon leisurely strolling the historic district shopping, perusing one-of-a-kind, eclectic shops, art galleries, and museums.
+Next, on to Fredericksburg, and time on your own.
+Spend the afternoon leisurely strolling the shopping district, perusing one-of-a-kind, eclectic shops, art galleries, and museums.

 Day 8 FREDERICKSBURG–HOUSTON

-Houston is a city of firsts—home to the first successful human heart transplant, America’s first public television station, and the first word spoken on the Moon.
-Gain an appreciation for Houston’s rich history on a sightseeing tour of America’s fourth-largest city that includes the Theatre District, which is second only to New York City.
-You’ll marvel at the world-famous Texas Medical Center, whose 675 acres and 42 nonprofit institutions make it the largest medical complex in the world.
+Houston is a city of firsts.
+The first word spoken on the moon was heard here, and home to the first successful human heart transplant and America’s first public television station.
+Appreciate all that Houston has to offer on a sightseeing tour of America’s fourth-largest city.
+See the Theatre District, which is second only to New York City and marvel at the world-famous Texas Medical Center, whose 675 acres and 42 nonprofit institutions make it the largest medical complex in the world.
 Last, but not least, is a visit to one of Houston’s most expensive neighborhoods, River Oaks.

 Day 9 HOUSTON